Butler vs. Buffalo College Basketball Predictions & Picks - December 5

 - Computer Predicted Total: 151.0

-Butler has gone 7-1-0 against the spread, while Buffalo's ATS record this season is 2-4-0.
-In terms of hitting the over, games involving the Bulldogs are 4-4-0 and the Bulls are 3-3-0.
+Butler has compiled a 7-1-0 record against the spread this season, while Buffalo is 2-4-0.
+The Bulldogs are 4-4-0 and the Bulls are 3-3-0 in terms of going over the point total.

 Sportsbook Promo Codes